rosmo-robot/rosmo-robot.github.io/build.md

 on your robot it can move to predetermined angles all by itself.

-Assembling the Ziobot Robot
+Assembling the Rosmo Robot
 ========================

-Assembling the Ziobot robot can be done with a small flat head screwdriver.
+Assembling the Rosmo robot can be done with a small flat head screwdriver.
 The total process should take about 25 minutes, especially once you understand how it goes together.

 Each of the following sections has a time reference for the video at the top of this page so you